 , the expression people will likely have after realizing such horror.

-It should also be noted that authors sometimes unwittingly inflict Fridge Horror
+It should also be noted that authors sometimes unwittingly inflict Fridge Horror on themselves

 , when they realize the implications of whatever it is they wrote.